 To judge brand image performance

 This game of review and ratings has changed the consumer mindset.
-People try to find the correlation between the online reputation and the prices that brand charges.
+People try to find the correlation between online reputation and the prices that brand charges.
 This correlation is called reputation pricing, about which today’s savvy travelers are concerned.
 They make their choices based on reputation pricing.

 You can use social media analytics to judge your performance.
 It will help you identify the loopholes and take action to make improvements.